 Second, my body is sensitive to avocado.
 As a child, I couldn’t eat a raw avocado by itself because I would react the same way I do to eggs, with a stomachache and nausea.
 However, I was able to eat gluten-free guacamole just fine.
 I was so thankful because I do really love avocado!
 This recently changed for me when I ate at a dedicated gluten-free restaurant and part of my meal included guacamole.
 I became very nauseous on the way home, which lasted for a couple of hours.
 I also reacted the same way at home when cooking with avocado oil.
 Now, I’m even sensitive to just the smell of avocados (and eggs, too).

 Third, I’m sensitive to soy.
 I just recently discovered this sensitivity, which helped lead to the discovery of my GERD (gastroesophageal reflux disease).
 About a year ago, I suspected that I might have a soy allergy because I’d narrowed down the reactions I was having to the gluten-free soy sauce I was using.
 My food would immediately get stuck going down and my chest would feel like it was on fire.
 I would have a difficult time breathing and the food would either slowly make its way down or would come back up.
 I once again got an allergy test done and it came back negative.
 It was then suspected that soy was maybe a trigger for my GERD.
 I started taking medication and that did help.
-I also got a referral to set up an EGD (Esophagogastroduodenoscopy), also known as an upper endoscopy or scope, which I’m going to talk about more in the next post.
+I also got a referral to set up an EGD (Esophagogastroduodenoscopy), also known as an upper endoscopy or scope.
 One thing I’ve discovered that has really helped me, though, is replacing my gluten-free soy sauce with coconut aminos, which is a soy-free alternative to soy sauce.

 All in all, food sensitivities and intolerances can be difficult to pinpoint, as there isn’t a simple test to take to clearly determine what the problem is.
 Often the best thing to do is to patiently keep a food diary and document any reactions and slowly try to figure out what food or foods you’re reacting to.
 You can then do an elimination diet and slowly reintroduce foods and record how your body is reacting to each one.
 I know the process can be so frustrating, but if you have any concerns about food sensitivities, be sure to meet with your doctor or nutritionist to try to figure out what is going on.
 Also, don’t worry about what other people think.
 I’ve had to learn that I know my body and I would much rather be healthy and not get sick frequently after eating than worry about what others are saying about my food.
 You can always bring your own food to gatherings or restaurants, so that you know what you’re eating won’t make you sick.
 Remember to ALWAYS advocate for yourself!